devbian-os/Devbian-build/README.md

 The structure is as follows:
 - `auto/config`: Generic build options like architecture.
 - `config/bootloaders/isolinux`: Bootloader params.
-- `config/includes.chroot/opt/workbench`: Skeleton where Devbian files will be placed into the final ISO (at path `/opt/workbench`).
+- `config/includes.chroot/opt/devbian-src`: Skeleton where Devbian files will be placed into
 - `config/includes.chroot/home/user`: The home dir of the user the live uses.
 We add `.zshrc` for the theme

 ### Commit